 Some patients might choose a bridge over dental implants because it’s more affordable.
 The downside is that, since your teeth on either side of the bridge must be modified, you might experience other oral health issues in the future.
 Bridges also don’t hold up as well as dental implants over time.

-A properly-placed, on the other hand, poses no risk to adjacent teeth and will last a lifetime.
+A properly-placed dental implant, on the other hand, poses no risk to adjacent teeth and will last a lifetime.
 Implants improve a patient’s bite and can endure normal wear and tear.
 The initial cost of an implant is offset by what you’ll save on other potential dental issues down the line.

 Missing Teeth Replacements